mrfishball/Unbeatable-TicTacToe/README.md

 ## Change Log
 ```
-v1.1
+v1.5

-- Heavily refactored code base to make it more modular.
+- Heavily refactored the game class and split it into multiple classes to make the project more modular.
 - Improved game menu.
-- Improved UI to make moves easier.
+- Improved overall UI to make game play easier.
 - Improved system feedbacks to notify player next in line of last move and who makes the move.
+- Added tests for each module.
 - Updated comments to make code easier to reason about.

 ```